 Jason is a member of the Arkansas Trial Lawyers Association and has been elected by his peers to serve a fifth term on the Board of Governors.
 He currently serves on the Legislative Committee and is a member of the Golden Gavel Club.
 He has previously served as Chairman of the Listserve Committee and served on the Amicus and Membership Committees.
 He has been a Champion of Justice for thirteen consecutive years and received the President’s Award in 2008 in recognition of his outstanding service and dedication to the Arkansas Trial Lawyers’ Association.
 Jason served as President of the Washington County Bar Association in 2012.
 Jason has been a member of the American Association for Justice and Arkansas Bar Association since 1997.
 In 2014, Jason was elected to the Arkansas Bar Association’s House of Delegates.
 He has led continuing legal education seminars on a variety of litigation topics including: workers compensation, premises liability, tractor-trailer wrecks, courtroom technology, and expert testimony.

 Jason is married to Dessa Hatfield.
-He has coached his sons’ basketball teams and is head coach of the AAO Woodland basketball team.
-He also assists with tackle football.
-The family enjoys professional football and basketball games, Arkansas Razorback sports, and fantasy football.
-In their spare time they enjoy traveling, swimming, running, and fishing.
+He coached his sons’ basketball and football teams through middle school.
+The family enjoys professional football and basketball games, Arkansas Razorback sports and fantasy football.
+In their spare time they enjoy traveling, gardening, swimming, running, and fishing.